Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

 As a result, all original $SU(2N_c-N_F)$ charged electric particles acquire large masses $\sim\lm$ and decouple at lower energies $\mu<\lm/(\rm several)$.
 But due to strong coupling, $a(\mu\sim\lm)=N_c g^2(\mu\sim\lm)/2\pi\sim 1$ and the enhanced ${\cal N}=2$ SUSY, the light composite BPS dyons $D_j, {\ov D}_j,\,\, j=1...2N_c-N_F$ (massless at $\mx\ra 0$) are formed in this sector at the scale $\mu\sim\lm$, their number is required by the unbroken $Z_{\bb\geq 2}$ symmetry which operates interchanging them among one another.
 This is seen also from the spectral curve \eqref{(1.2)}: it has $\bb$ unequal double roots $e_j\approx \omega^{\,j-1}\lm,\,\, j=1...\bb,$ corresponding to these $\bb$ massless BPS solitons \cite{APS,CKM}.
 The charges of these dyons $D_j$ are discussed below in detail.
 They are all flavor singlets, their $U^{(1)}(1)$ and $SU(N_c)$ baryon charges which are $SU(\bb)$ singlets are pure electric, while they are coupled with the whole set of $U^{\bb-1}(1)$ independent light Abelian (massless at $\mx\ra 0$) multiplets in \eqref{(2.1.2)}.

 {\it All original electric particles with $SU(\nd)$ colors remain light}, i.e. with masses $\ll\lm$.
 This is a consequence of the non-trivial unbroken $Z_{\bb\geq 2}$ symmetry and their BPS properties.
-As for the quarks with $SU(\nd)$ colors, the appearance in the superpotential of the mass terms like $\sim\lm {\rm Tr\,}({\ov Q} C_Q Q)_{\nd}$ with at least some nonzero constants $C_{Q}=O(1)$ will break spontaneously $Z_{\bb\geq 2}$, independently of the source of such terms (while higgsed some $\langle Q^i_a\rangle\sim\lm$ are forbidden by the unbroken $U(1)$ R-symmetry).
-Therefore, the unbroken $Z_{\bb\geq 2}$ is sufficient by itself to forbid so large masses.
-This is clear.
-But we will need below stronger assumption ${\bf "A"}$ formulated in Introduction that these $SU(\nd)$ quarks are BPS particles, i.e. they receive additional contributions to their masses {\it only directly} from the couplings with $\langle{\sqrt 2} X^{(1)} _{U(1)}\rangle$ in \eqref{(2.1.1)} and $\langle X^{\rm adj}_{SU(\nd}\rangle$, see below.
-This forbids also the appearance of {\it any additional "outside"} (i.e. originating not from the direct couplings with $X^{(1)}_{U(1)}$ and $X^{\rm adj}_{SU(\nd}$) contributions to their masses {\it originating from the energy region} $\mu\sim\lm$, e.g. $c_m m {\rm Tr\,}({\ov Q} Q)_{\nd},\, c_m=O(1)$, although these are not forbidden by the unbroken $Z_{\bb\geq 2}$.
-Besides, this BPS assumption ${\bf "A"}$ concerns all original electric particles of $SU(\nd)$.
-(The absence of such additional contributions is confirmed by the {\it independent} calculations of quark condensates, see \eqref{(2.1.14)} and the text just below it).
+As for quarks with $SU(\nd)$ colors, the appearance in the superpotential of the mass terms like $\sim\lm {\rm Tr\,}({\ov Q} C_Q Q)_{\nd}$ with the constants $C^i_Q$ such that this term will be $Z_{\bb\geq 2}$ invariant is impossible, independently of the source of such terms.
+Therefore, the unbroken $Z_{\bb\geq 2}$ is sufficient by itself to forbid $SU(\nd)$ quark masses $\sim\lm$.
+Similarly, it also forbids (as well as the unbroken $U(1)$ R-symmetry) the "outside" contributions in the superpotential of mass terms of adjoint scalars like $\lm (X^{A}_{SU(N_c)})^2$ or $m (X^{A}_{SU(N_c)})^2$.

+But we will need below somewhat stronger assumption ${\bf "A"}$ formulated in Introduction that all $SU(N_c)$ quarks are BPS particles, i.e. they receive additional contributions to their masses {\it only directly} from the couplings with $\langle X^{(adj)}_{SU(N_c)}\rangle$, see below.
+This forbids also the appearance of {\it any "outside"} (i.e. originating not from the direct couplings with $\langle X^{(adj)}_{SU(N_c)}\rangle$ contributions to their masses, e.g. the additional contributions in the superpotential $c_m m {\rm Tr\,}({\ov Q} Q)_{\nd},\, c_m=O(1)$, although these are not forbidden by the unbroken $Z_{\bb\geq 2}$.
+Besides, this BPS assumption ${\bf "A"}$ concerns all original electric particles of $SU(N_c)$.
+On the other hand, it is natural to expect that all original particles of the $SU(N_c)$ theory have the same properties, in the sense that in considered isolated vacua at $\mx\ra 0$ either they all are BPS or they all are not BPS.
+And because the "outside"\, contributions $\sim\lm$ to masses in the superpotential are forbiden for $SU(\nd)$ quarks and scalars, and $\sim m$ are forbidden for scalars, then all "outside"\, contributions to masses are forbidden for all original electric particles, i.e. they all are indeed the BPS particles.
+(The absence of such additional contributions is confirmed by {\it two independent} calculations of $SU(\nd)$ quark condensates, see \eqref{(2.1.14)} and the text just below it).\\